Trump rips LeBron James' smarts hours before rally in Ohio | New Country 923

 Trump then, unexpectedly, appeared to weigh in on the growing debate over who is the greatest NBA player of all time, James or Michael Jordan, by writing “I like Mike!”

+Many former and current professional athletes, including Jordan, jumped to James’ defense.

+“I support LeBron James.
+He’s doing an amazing job for his community,” Jordan said in a statement to The Associated Press through his representative via text Saturday.

-Trump, who will spend Saturday evening at a rally for a fellow Republican outside Columbus, has long denounced the media — CNN in particular — and rarely lets a slight go unnoticed.
-But the attack on James, who was being interviewed by another black man, to some resembled a racial dog whistle and came just days after Trump deemed Democratic Rep. Maxine Waters of California, who is also black, as “low IQ” during a screed amid a rally in Pennsylvania.
+Trump has long denounced the media — CNN in particular — and rarely lets a slight go unnoticed.
+But the attack on James, who was being interviewed by another black man, to some resembled a racial dog whistle.
+He routinely deems Democratic Rep. Maxine Waters of California, who is also black, as “low IQ” — an insult he repeated during the Ohio rally Saturday night.

 Ohio Gov. Josh Kasich, a Republican who at times criticizes Trump, tweeted: “Rather than criticizing @KingJames, we should be celebrating him for his charity work and efforts to help kids.”